 Guo Feixiong is a faithful idealist.
 Although he has experienced a wide range of political persecution by the Chinese government including, being sentenced to four prison terms, being the target of a witch hunt, and enduring countless brutal and evil tortures from the Chinese government he still holds a peaceful and pure heart.
 He shows enduring strength and courage to pursue rights, equality and justice peacefully.
 We are proud of Guo Feixiong and all the other human rights defenders and lawyers working to the same end in China.

-Guo Feixiong is a well known figure in China's rights defence movement and has previously spent five years in prison for his human rights activities.
+Guo Feixiong (whose official name is Yang Maodong) is a well known figure in China's rights defence movement and, as of September 2022, has served two prison sentences - amounting to a total of 11 years - for his human rights activities.
 In 2005, the human rights defender provided legal assistance and organisational support to residents in Taishi village in Guangdong province who were seeking to remove their village chief whom they accused of corruption.
-As a result of his involvement in this case, he was held by the police for three months without charge, during which time he went on hunger strike to protest his treatment.
+Due to his involvement in this case, he was held by the police for three months without any charges.
+During that time he went on hunger strike to protest against his ill-treatment.

 When he was released in December 2005 he was subjected to regular surveillance, harassment and at least one severe beating before being detained again in September 2006.
-In November 2007 he was sentenced to five years in prison, back dated to his arrest the previous year, for “illegal business activity” following his publication of a book documenting a political scandal in China's north eastern Liaoning province.
+In November 2007 he was sentenced to five years in prison for “illegal business activity”, following his publication of a book documenting a political scandal in China's north eastern Liaoning province.